arjunblj/northeastern.io/elements/recipe.md

 # Recipe

-One small project is taking one of your favorite recipes (or balatantly copying one online, if you don't cook like me) and transcribing it into a HTML layout.
+One small project will be taking one of your favorite recipes (or blatantly copying one online, if you don't cook like me) and transcribing it into a HTML layout.

 Here's one example of this: